 The Strip District is the original location of Primante Brothers which is open 24/7.
 They are known for their unique sandwiches.
 Initially this restaurant started out as a wagon selling sandwiches to workers.
 This is a hopping place when the Steeler’s play. www.primantibrothers.com

-A couple of nice art galleries are Tom Mosser (www.tommosser.com) and Borelli-Edwards Galleries (www.begalleries.com) – one of the highlights in this gallery is the 18th-20th century Japanese landscape and nature prints and paintings.
+A nice art gallery is Borelli-Edwards Galleries (www.begalleries.com) – one of the highlights in this gallery is the 18th-20th century Japanese landscape and nature prints and paintings.
 These are in the room in the back of the gallery.

 This is a unique neighborhood that is very pedestrian friendly and car friendly to – as there currently are no meters for street side parking.
-For more information about the Design Zone visit: www.1662designzone.com and about Lawrenceville visit: www.lowerlawrenceville.com
+For more information about Lawrenceville visit: www.lowerlawrenceville.com

 Fathead’s Saloon from a glance might appear to be a typical hamburger joint or “beer garden” but nothing is typical about this place as evidenced from a recent Wednesday night visit with crowds just about flowing out the door.
 The food is cooked to order and a number of their dishes are regular award winners.
 We guarantee you will not leave this restaurant hungry, even their reasonably priced salads will put more than a dent in your appetite and you might find yourself requesting a take home box while the night is still young.
 We are not typically a fan of wings but with 13 different sauces to choose from including some that are so spicy you might find yourself gasping for air, under the table and reaching for the water which in these situations is really not the antidote.
 Don’t worry, there are plenty of sauces that are not spicy and are quite tasty.